ShyamashreeGhorai1/Consumer-Purchasing-Behaviour-of-Cars-in-India/README.md

         • Correlation found between:  price and no of dependents, salary and total salary, salary and age, price and total salary, wife salary and total salary, wife salary and price.

+🌱 Data Pre-processing:

+      There are categorical features in the dataset.
+So, converted categorical features into numerical value using replace () method.
+After this standardized the dataset using preprocessing.scale () technique.